eren-caglar/Case-Project/README.md

 ## Project Files
 - Main Code: main.c - Contains the logic for password handling, LCD control, and servo motor operation.
 This code is specifically written and compiled using Atmel Studio.
-- Libraries: Libraries: Includes LiquidCrystal_I2C.c and LiquidCrystal_I2C.h for LCD control.
+- Libraries: Includes LiquidCrystal_I2C.c and LiquidCrystal_I2C.h for LCD control.
 These libraries were originally designed for Arduino but have been modified and customized for AVR microcontrollers in Atmel Studio.
 - Schematics: Circuit diagrams and pin connections provided for replicating the setup.

 ## Project Images